With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreTomorrows Children Inc Residential Care Center is a mental health facility in Waupaca, WI, located at N3066 Tomorrows Lane, in the 54981 zip code.
 Tomorrows Children Inc Residential Care Center provides residential treatment.
-Tomorrows Children Inc Residential Care Center provides trauma therapy, activity therapy and individual psychotherapy to children / adolescents.
-Tomorrows Children Inc Residential Care Center also supports people with trauma, children/adolescents with serious emotional disturbance and LGBT.
+Tomorrows Children Inc Residential Care Center provides individual psychotherapy, activity therapy and behavior modification to children / adolescents.
+Tomorrows Children Inc Residential Care Center also supports children/adolescents with serious emotional disturbance, people with PTSD and LGBT.
 Some other services available at Tomorrows Children Inc Residential Care Center include education services and case management.

 Learn MoreAscension Behavioral Health is one of mental health facilities in Waupaca, Wisconsin, located at 190 Grand Seasons Drive, 54981 zip code.
 Ascension Behavioral Health provides outpatient treatment.
-Ascension Behavioral Health provides individual psychotherapy, trauma therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and children / adolescents.
+Ascension Behavioral Health provides integrated dual diagnosis disorder treatment, behavior modification and trauma therapy to seniors 65 or older, young adults and adults.
 Ascension Behavioral Health also supports people requiring dual diagnosis treatment.
-Additional services provided at Ascension Behavioral Health include integrated primary care services, court-ordered outpatient treatment and psychosocial rehabilitation services.
+Additional services provided at Ascension Behavioral Health include integrated primary care services, case management and family psychoeducation.

 Learn MoreThedacare Behavioral Health is a mental health clinic in Waupaca, WI, located at 902 Riverside Drive, 54981 zip code area.
 Thedacare Behavioral Health provides outpatient treatment.
-Thedacare Behavioral Health offers trauma therapy, psychotropic medication and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Thedacare Behavioral Health offers trauma therapy, psychotropic medication and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
 Thedacare Behavioral Health also supports people with trauma.
 Additional services offered at Thedacare Behavioral Health include suicide prevention services.

 Learn MoreRawhide Inc Youth And Family Counseling is a mental health facility in New London, WI, located at E7475 Rawhide Road, 54961 zip code area.
 Rawhide Inc Youth And Family Counseling provides outpatient treatment.
-Rawhide Inc Youth And Family Counseling provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, adults and young adults.
-Additional services offered by Rawhide Inc Youth And Family Counseling consist of court-ordered outpatient treatment and family psychoeducation.
+Rawhide Inc Youth And Family Counseling provides activity therapy, trauma therapy and couples/family therapy to children / adolescents, young adults and adults.
+Additional services offered by Rawhide Inc Youth And Family Counseling consist of family psychoeducation and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.